-The 7,62 mm SAMOPAL vzor 58 is developed during the Cold War and it is a rare rifle that has been in constant service for more than 50 years (since its adoption in 1958).
+The 7,62 mm SAMOPAL vzor 58 was developed during the Cold War, and it is a rare rifle that has been in continuous service for more than 50 years (since its adoption in 1958).

-With low production costs in comparison with rifles of a similar specification, the Vz.
-58 was standard issue for the Czech army for many years.
+With low production costs compared to rifles of a similar specification, the Vz.
+58 was a standard issue for the Czech army for many years.
 In its original form, it was even of a different caliber to the rest of the Warsaw Pact countries, but this was thought too much of a deviationist measure, and it was rechambered to fire the standard Soviet 7.62 mm short cartridge.

 The rifle is gas-operated using a chrome-plated short-stroke piston; this strikes the bolt carrier a sharp blow, sufficient to send it backward.
 After a short free travel, the breech lock is freed from engagement with the receiver, and the bolt is withdrawn from the chamber by the movement of the carrier.

-The locking of the breech is done by a hinged plate beneath the carrier which closely resembles the locking system used on the Walther P38 automatic pistol.
+A hinged plate does the locking of the breech beneath the carrier, which closely resembles the locking system used on the Walther P38 automatic pistol.
 Firing is done by a hollow hammer tube that lies in the bolt and is propelled by a spring; when released by the sear, the hammer flies forward and strikes a floating firing pin.
-It is cocked by being caught by the sear during the recoil movement; indeed, if the firing pin was attached, the whole assembly would be called a striker.
+It is cocked by being caught by the sear during the recoil movement; indeed, if the firing pin were attached, the whole assembly would be called a striker.

-The stock and fore-end of the rifle are of wood-powder-reinforced plastic material, with a polished finish, and the metalwork is blued or phosphate.
+The stock and fore-end of the rifle are of wood-powder-reinforced plastic material with a polished finish, and the metalwork is blued or phosphate.
 The receiver is machined from the solid and has a sheet steel cover.
-The rear sight is a tangent V-notch mounted on a steel block welded to the receiver and acting as a gas piston rod guide.
+The rear sight is a tangent V-notch mounted on a steel block that is welded to the receiver and acts as a gas piston rod guide.
 The foresight is a post with protective ears, set well above the muzzle.

-The rifle is light and robust, with a degree of internal finish which is sufficient for the job in hand, but without excessive frills.
+The rifle is light and robust, with a degree of internal finish sufficient for the job in hand but without excessive frills.
 It is a highly satisfactory military rifle, and the folding-butt variation appears to be used in place of submachine guns in the Czech Army.

 What is the difference between vz.
 58 and AK-47?

 Compared to a comparable AK-47, Vz.
-58’s are significantly smaller and weigh 1kg less, as well as being more accurate and easier to reload.
-Vzor 58’s are also one of only a few rifles that are actually more reliable than an AK, as its extreme simplicity and large ejection port make stoppages almost impossible.
+58’s are significantly smaller and weigh 1kg less, and are more accurate and easier to reload.
+Vzor 58’s are also one of only a few more reliable rifles than an AK, as its extreme simplicity and large ejection port make stoppages almost impossible.